JaimeStill/cipher-hub/.prompts/review-artifacts.md

-# Review Artifacts
+# Artifact Review

+**Purpose**: Eliminate redundancy and optimize core project documentation.

+## Instructions

-Please analyze all of the following core artifacts:
+Analyze the core project documents:
 - `readme.md`
 - `roadmap.md`
 - `spec.md`
 - `style-guide.md`

-and determine any areas where there is overlapping information between them.
-Determine the document that is best suited for the redundant information based on the intent of the core document, and adjust the artifacts to only include the information in a single place.

-Once complete, please perform a final review of each artifact for any errors or inconsistencies, optimize the layout of information, and update the artifact to its final state.
+**Phase 1: Overlap Analysis**
+- Identify redundant information between documents
+- Determine the optimal document for shared information based on document purpose
+- Note inconsistencies or conflicting information

+**Phase 2: Document Optimization**
+Update each document as separate artifacts to:
+- Remove redundant content (information should exist in only one place)
+- Ensure each document serves its specific purpose effectively
+- Verify consistency across all documentation
+- Optimize information layout and organization

+**Output**: Optimized versions of all four core documents as separate artifacts